 By John Tamilio III, Ph.D.

 There is a moment during H+H’s performance of Handel’s Messiah when two trumpet players emerge from opposite wings of the Symphony Hall balcony and play a fanfare.
-It is one of my favorite parts of the oratorio.
-My heart skips a beat at the sound of this majestic flourish, imagining that this is how the piece would have sounded in 1741 when George Frideric Handel composed it.
-After all, as with the rest of the H+H Orchestra, the trumpet players perform on period instruments (or preeminent replicas).
+It’s one of my favorite parts of this famous oratorio.
+My heart skips a beat at the sound of the majestic flourish, imagining that this is how the piece would have sounded to the first audience to hear Messiah in 1742.
+This musical time-travel is possible because H+H trumpet players, as with the rest of the H+H Orchestra, perform on period instruments (or preeminent replicas) like the ones Handel and other composers of the Baroque era (~1600-1750) wrote for.

-In this edition of Feeling HIP?, we’ll explore the difference between a few of the Baroque brass instruments and their modern counterparts.
+In this article, we’ll explore the difference between a few of the Baroque brass instruments and their modern counterparts.

-The immediate difference you’ll notice when looking at a Baroque or “natural” trumpet alongside a modern trumpet, aside from tassel ornamentation and length, is that it does not have valves.
+In addition to tassel ornamentation and length, an immediate difference you’ll notice when looking at a Baroque or natural trumpet alongside a modern trumpet is that it does not have valves.
 Valves are vertical pistons that enable the trumpeter to change pitch with the first three fingers of the hand, allowing the other hand to hold the instrument steady.
 These valves change the flow of air through the instrument to produce the desired notes.
 However, they were not invented until 1820, so Baroque composers did not write with them in mind.

-Baroque trumpeters, like H+H’s own Chris Belluscio, have to change pitch by controlling the air flow with their lips instead.
-Because they can only play in one pitch center at a time, they sometimes have to change the notes available to them by adding tubular-shaped extensions onto the trumpet.
+Baroque trumpeters, like H+H’s own Chris Belluscio, must change pitch by controlling the air flow with their lips instead.
+Because they can only play in one pitch center at a time, they sometimes must change the notes available to them by adding tubular-shaped extensions onto the trumpet.
 These extensions resemble smaller versions of the pipe fittings plumbers use.
-Belluscio says that “the actual fundamental pitch of our [Baroque] instrument, say from C to D pitch center, is achieved by changes in the overall length of tubing — shorter to go higher, and longer to go lower.”
+Belluscio says, “the actual fundamental pitch of our [Baroque] instrument, say from C to D pitch center, is achieved by changes in the overall length of tubing—shorter to go higher, and longer to go lower.”
 One can imagine how much skill is involved in creating, sustaining, and changing notes with one’s mouth and breath alone!
-(An interesting aside: French horn players used their hands to change the sound within the bell of the instrument, as many modern players still do.)
+(An interesting aside: Baroque horn players used their hands to change the sound within the bell of the instrument, as many modern French horn players still do.)

 H+H trumpet players Jesse Levine and Paul Perfetti play Handel’s Messiah.
 Photo by Lara Silberklang.